oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 ### Create an OIDC application

-Now that our groups are in place let's create an OIDC application.
+Now that our groups are in place, let's create an OIDC application.
 We will set the application type to `native` and use PKCE as client authentication, which is much more secure than using a client secret.
 We will also set the redirect URIs to `localhost:8000` so that we can work with kubectl locally.
 We should also assign the groups we created earlier to this application here.
 Finally, we can capture the client ID of the created app using an output variable.

 ```hcl
 # Create an OIDC application